tifrueh/ports-custom/README.md

-# ports
+# ports-custom

-This is my MacPorts portfile repository for

-1. My own software

-1. Custom versions of existing portfiles

-1. Newer versions of outdated portfiles

-1. Experimentation
+This repository contains MacPorts portfiles which I didn't write myself but wanted improve the portfile of, or create one for.